Skip to main content

 By providing education on the importance of meal timing and macronutrient balance, these programs can empower employees to make choices that support sustained energy and mental clarity throughout the workday, avoiding the productivity-killing cycle of energy spikes and crashes associated with high-sugar, processed foods.

 Similarly, exercise programs are a powerful tool for improving insulin sensitivity.
-Both and cardiovascular exercise increase the number of glucose transporters in muscle cells, allowing them to take up glucose from the blood with less reliance on insulin.
+Both resistance training and cardiovascular exercise increase the number of glucose transporters in muscle cells, allowing them to take up glucose from the blood with less reliance on insulin.
 This not only improves blood sugar control but also reduces the inflammatory signaling associated with metabolic dysfunction.

 How Do Wellness Programs Directly Influence Hormones?